Blandaxt/Code_Wars/README.md

 1. This problem was a bit easy.
 I knew the reduce function, so i knew hot to use operators to reduce an array.

 2. So then i use the reduce method on a function i made that uses the multiply operator.
 And directed that method towards the array and return that value.

+## 8 kyu get character from ASCII Value:

+Get character from ASCII Value

+Write a function getChar/GetChar/get_char which takes a number and returns the corresponding ASCII char for that value.

+Example:

+getChar(65) # => 'A'

+## Process/Learned:

+1. This problem was one of the best discoveries I have ever had.
+Being able to pull up any character via a number is just a very interesting method.

+2. After googling how to get character from a number I go the method String.fromCharCode().
+Then i plugged in the variable and return the line of code.
+And i got the answer.
+Very nice and simple problem.